 At Wilderness Inquiry, we believe that everyone belongs.
 We work to ensure this belief holds true in our workplace, in our community, and in the outdoors.
-We pursue this belief through our mission and shared values of paddling together, seeking the exceptional, and finding a way.
+We pursue this belief through our mission and shared values of paddling together, seeking the exceptional, finding a way, and nurturing inclusion.

 We recognize that as an industry, there is much to do to increase representation in our field to reflect the communities we aim to serve.
-We also know that diversity of identities, experiences and ways of thinking result in better solutions for our communities.
-For this reason, we especially encourage applicants from communities who experience systemic barriers — including people of color, women, LGBTQIA+ and people with disabilities — to apply for this position.
+We also know that diversity of identities and experiences results in better solutions for our communities.
+For this reason, we especially encourage folks from communities who experience systemic barriers — including people of color, women, LGBTQI+, and people with disabilities — to apply for this position.

-- Collaborate with your team to build a safe, engaging, and welcoming learning environment.
+- Work collaboratively with other staff to build a safe, engaging, and welcoming learning environment.

 - Demonstrate an understanding of the variety and complexities of relationships youth and young people may have with the outdoors based on race, gender, experiences, and backgrounds.